jaydeelew/CompareAI/docs/features/PHASE1_QUICK_START.md

 **Tips:**
 - Use `--delay 1.5` or higher to avoid rate limits
 - Run during off-peak hours for better API performance
-- The script saves progress incrementally after each model completes, so you can stop and resume
+- The script saves progress incrementally, so you can stop and resume
-- If interrupted, simply run the script again with the same arguments - it will automatically resume from the most recent file
-- Use `--output-file FILENAME` to specify a specific file to resume from
 - Use `--quiet` to reduce output if running in background

 ## Analyze Results